BreD1810/tea-selector/api/README.md

 - Set the database location
 - Set the default tea types and owners.

+Additionally, `tea-store.sql` is included to setup an example database.
+To use it, run `sqlite3 tea-store.db`, and then `.read tea-store.sql`.

 ## Interacting with the API
 By default, the API will be running on `localhost:7344`.